D3VILNOBODY/Reef-Interpreter/README.md

 # Running

 Simply clone the repository and build using cargo.
-The reef-core and reef-syntax library *should* be built if you just compile the project as a whole.
+The reef-core and reef-syntax library should be compiled at the same time.

+There are a few flags that can be passed to alter the behaviour of the program:
+- `-f`: specify the file to read code from.
+If not passed, the program enters REPL mode
+- `--debug`: enables debug features for parts of the interpreter if the value is greater than 0